thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

 <span>goodbye!</span>
 ```

-As with parser-level comment blocks, note that this feature is also dialect-independent.
+As happens with parser-level comment blocks, note that this feature is dialect-independent.

 ###Synthetic th:block tag

-Thymeleaf only element processor (not an attribute) is `th:block`.
+Thymeleaf's only element processor (not an attribute) is `th:block`.

-`th:block` is a mere attribute container that allows template developers to specify whichever attributes
-they want, executes them, and then simply dissapears without a trace.
+`th:block` is a mere attribute container that allows template developers to specify whichever attributes they want, executes them, and then simply dissapears without a trace.

 So it could be useful, for example, when creating iterated tables that require more than one `<tr>` for each element:

 ```html